mikepsinn/think-bynumbers-jekyll/_posts/2016-08-01-iran-terrorism-history.md

                                 </h5>

                                 <p>
                                   U.S.-backed Shah of Iran forced to leave the country after widespread demonstrations and strikes.
 Islamic religious leader Ayatollah Khomeini returns from exile and takes effective power.
 Sixty-six hostages taken by students at the U.S. embassy in Tehran.
 The students justified taking the hostages as retaliation for the admission of the Shah into the U.S., and demanded the Shah be returned to Iran for a trial.
-The new Iranian regime believed the Shah was in the U.S. so that the U.S. could carry out another coup d&#8217;etat in Iran; the U.S. claimed he had come there only to seek medical attention.
+The new Iranian regime believed the Shah was in the U.S. so that the U.S. could carry out another coup d'etat in Iran; the U.S. claimed he had come there only to seek medical attention.
 The Shah was given refuge and Iranians demanded his extradition to Iran to face justice.
-The U.S. rejected Iran&#8217;s request and the hostage taking ensued.
+The U.S. rejected Iran's request and the hostage taking ensued.
 The hostage crisis at the U.S. embassy in Tehran lasted 444 days.</td> </tr> </tbody> </table>

                                   <table border="0" width="100%">
                                     <tr>